mnamesujit/github_dev_finder/README.md

 And in this site we can input github username of any user and get detail info.
  - And enabled Dark and light theme
- - Added shortcut to search with enter key press
+ - Added shortcut to search without enter key press event.